John A. Ruskamp, Jr., Ed.D., M.B.A

 Background information and the study's statistical comparative rubric are presented in the primary research report of this endeavor: Asiatic Echoes - The Identification of Ancient Chinese Pictograms in pre-Columbian North American Rock Writing, 3rd edition.

-Significantly, each of the rock writing glyphs evaluated in this study has a form matching that of a known complex ancient Chinese script character, and multiple recognized sinologists and epigraphers have confirmed all of these identities.
+Significantly, each of the rock writing glyphs evaluated in this study has a form matching that of a known complex ancient Chinese script character, and multiple world-renowned sinologists and epigraphers have confirmed all of these identities.
+(See "Acknowledgements" in Asiatic Echoes for the names of these individuals.)

 Most remarkably, in some cases these North American Chinese pictogram-glyphs appear together as clearly understandable ancient messages written with recognizable forms of datable Chinese syntax.